The Multi-Regge Limit from the Wilson Loop OPE

 The last expression for $u_{j,3}$ in eq.~\eqref{eq:crscollmore} is exact in $T_j$.
 In fact, we can write the full expression for $u_{j,3}$ in general kinematics.
 It is a ratio of polynomials in the $T_i^2$ with unit coefficients:

 In the multi-Regge limit, where all $T_i\to0$ with $r_i=S_i/T_i$ fixed, we find the expansions

-Besides providing an unambiguous parametrization of conformally inequivalent null polygons, the variables $\tau_j$, $\sigma_j$, and $\phi_j$ explained above are of course designed for the application of the OPE for null polygon Wilson loops~\cite{Alday:2010ku,Sever:2011pc,Basso:2013vsa,Basso:2013aha,Basso:2014koa,Basso:2014nra}.
-To this end, note that the reference $n$-point polygon of~\tabref{tab:ngonZ} is somewhat singular: For $T_j=S_j=F_j=1$, several internal distances $x_i-x_j$ among cusps are null, and some others are timelike.
+Besides providing an unambiguous parametrization of conformally inequivalent null polygons, the variables $\tau_j$, $\sigma_j$, and $\varphi_j$ explained above are of course designed for the application of the OPE for null polygon Wilson loops~\cite{Alday:2010ku,Sever:2011pc,Basso:2013vsa,Basso:2013aha,Basso:2014koa,Basso:2014nra}.
+The applicability of the latter crucially relies on the specific ``alternating'' tessellation of~\cite{Sever:2011pc} that we used in the main body of this paper.
+It would be nice to find a generalization of the Wilson loop OPE that applies to our multi-Regge friendly tessellation.

+Note that the reference $n$-point polygon of \tabref{tab:ngonZ} is somewhat singular: For $T_j=S_j=F_j=1$, several internal distances $x_i-x_j$ among cusps are null, and some others are timelike.
 The reference polygon therefore lies outside the Euclidean region where the Wilson loop OPE is applicable.
 However, all internal distances become spacelike when approaching the multi-collinear limit, \ie when all parameters $T_j$ are small, and hence the Wilson loop OPE can be applied in this region.
-In fact, we find experimentally that all internal distances $x_i-x_j$ are spacelike as long as all $T_i\leq1/2$, $i=5,\dots,n-1$.
+In fact, we find experimentally that all internal distances $x_i-x_j$ are spacelike as long as all $T_j\leq1/2$, $j=1,\dots,n-5$.